RedChow/SmartMirror_IgnitionMaker/README.md

 ![Weather](/images/WeatherAddOn_Screenshot.png)

 ### NHL
-The NHL portiion is a little more complicated, and requires imorting tags, scripts, and Perspective Views.
+The NHL portion is a little more complicated, and requires imorting tags, scripts, and Perspective Views.

 ![NHL](/images/NHLAddOn_Screenshot.png)